 Surveys consistently show that teens primarily look to their parents’ advice about sex.
 Structure, guidance, and discipline from caring adults can positively mold the adolescent brain.

-Teens need parental support as they take healthy risks, like learning to drive, trying out for sports or going off to college.
+Teens need parental support as they take healthy risks, like learning to drive, trying out for sports, or going off to college.
 Activities like these help young people separate from their parents and grow as individuals.

-If parents or other caring adults don’t guide their teens, their poor choices can negatively impact for their future.
+If parents or other caring adults don’t guide their teens, their poor choices can negatively impact their future.

 Although it may be complicated and uncomfortable, you can prepare your child for some genuine threats to their well-being.
 (For example, sexually transmitted diseases, teen pregnancy, and the emotional baggage of seeking to bond with multiple sex partners.)
 Taking these issues seriously and keeping the lines of communication open are essential to healthy relationships in the future.

 Did this blog give you the information you were looking for and give you tools to help improve your relationships?

 https://firstthings.org/wp-content/uploads/2017/08/teen_sex_-and_the_brain_.jpg9001400Julie Baumgardnerhttps://firstthings.org/wp-content/uploads/2020/01/ftf-logo-300x186.pngJulie Baumgardner2017-08-25 00:00:002021-12-02 11:32:37Teen Sex and the Brain